Kumara Steaks with Harissa Cauliflower & Turtle Bean Hummus

 Serves 4 – 6 people

-Most people are aware of the quote “you eat with your eyes”, these ingredients could be chopped up and stewed together in a one-pot for a meal, or with very little effort, attractively plated.
+Most people are aware of the saying “you eat with your eyes”, these ingredients could be chopped up and stewed together in a one-pot for a meal, or with very little effort, attractively plated.
 Kumara steaks with turtle bean hummus and harissa cauliflower is a dish comprised of three elements, each one can be prepared ahead of serving; this is ideal if you plan to entertain and want to make an attractive plate of food look effortless.

 All three components can also be enjoyed individually and make great additions to your vegan recipe repertoire, the turtle bean hummus is a tasty dip, spread for toast or a wrap.
 The harissa roasted cauliflower could be added to a salad or a side dish for any dinner table.
 Last, but not least, the kumara steaks (which are really just giant flat oven chips) are something interesting to throw on the BBQ this summer.